rossetti/KSLBook/docs/05-Chapter5.md

     }
 ```

 The `endTransport` event action checks to see if there are more pallets to transport and if so schedules the end of the next transport.
 In addition, it creates a `QObject` that is sent to the work center for processing via the `arrivalAtWorkCenter` method.
-As shown in the following code, the arrival and end of service actions are essentially the same as in the previous pharmacy example.
+As shown in the following code, the arrival and end of service actions are essentially the same as in the previous pharmacy examples.

 ```kt
     private fun arrivalAtWorkCenter(pallet: QObject) {